-Attendance Barriers Survey for Parents - follow the link and complete the form by filling it out and returing it to our Guidance Counselors if your student is having attendance issues and you are looking for support or guidance!
+Attendance Barriers Survey for Parents - follow the link and complete the form and returning it to our Guidance Counselors if your student is having attendance issues and you are looking for support or guidance!

 Philosophical Basis and Purpose:

 The classroom experience is of unique value and cannot be duplicated by make-up work.
 The purpose of this attendance policy is to foster responsibility and reliability on the part of District students to attend all classes.
 Students will acknowledge greater emphasis on attendance at school because credit in their classes will be contingent upon their presence.